Vitalos logo

 High

-Urine culture tests for the presence and amount of bacteria in urine.
-A result below 1000 CFU/mL is considered negative for infection.
+Urine culture tests for the presence of bacteria in the urine, indicating a possible urinary tract infection.

 Introduction